Introduction

 Critical Parts Of An Invoice

-Here are the critical parts of an invoice:
+Here are the essential parts of an invoice:

 • Header Information: The header usually comprises vital information, such as the buyer’s and seller’s names and addresses.
 This section defines the buyer’s and sellers’ roles and responsibilities in the transaction.